ModelInference/texada/traces/stack/README.txt

 ======= Args Files Provided ======

 args-count-all.txt
 This file provides property type and settings to use the "support" count in order to count the number of time each event occurs in a trace.

 args-ifby.txt
-This file provides the arguments to check which instances of "x is immediately followed by y exist in the trace.
+This file provides the arguments to check which instances of "x is immediately followed by y" exist in the trace.

+args-afby.txt
+This file provides the arguments to check which instances of "x is always followed by y" exist in the trace.

 args-ap-pop.txt
 This file provides the arguments to check which events always precede pop.